University of Wisconsin Eau-Claire

-Bruce is the author of eight collections of poetry, including The Longest You've Lived Anywhere: New & Selected Poems 2013 and editor of eight anthologies including Wisconsin Poetry (Wisconsin Academy of Science, Arts & Letters), and with Patti See, Higher Learning, (Prentice Hall 3rd ed.)
+He is the author of three full-length collections of poetry, including The Longest You've Lived Anywhere: New & Selected Poems 2013, five chapbooks including and editor of eight anthologies including Wisconsin Poetry (Wisconsin Academy of Science, Arts & Letters), and with Patti See, Higher Learning, (Prentice Hall 3rd ed.)
 2011.

-His poetry and translations have appeared in such places as: A Year of Being Here, Able Muse, The Chicago Review, The Columbia Review, The Cortland Review , The Formalist, Literary Salt, Light, The Nation, The New York Quarterly, The Northwest Review, Poetry, Rattle, Rosebud, Slow Trains, Verse Wisconsin, Your Daily Poem and on Writer's Almanac.
+His poetry and translations have appeared in such places as: A Year of Being Here, Able Muse, The Cortland Review , The Formalist, Literary Salt, Light, The Nation, The New York Quarterly, The Northwest Review, Peacock Journal, Poetry, Rattle, Rosebud, Six Fold, Slow Trains, Verse Wisconsin, Your Daily Poem and on Writer's Almanac.

 His fiction has appeared in such magazines and anthologies as The Arabesque Review, Bar Stories, Carve, E2ink-1: the Best of the Online Journals, You Have Time for This: Contemporary American Short-Short Stories, Families, The Best Flash Fiction of the 21st Century ,Field Guide to Writing Flash Fiction, Slow Trains, and The Vestal Review.

 “The Muse in the Machine: Creative Computing for Teachers and Writers”: Using Microsoft Word to inspire and enable teachers, students, and writers